Doctoral candidacy in history and sociology of science, University of Pennsylvania.

 - Board of Directors, Oberlin Student Cooperative Association.
 2007.

 - Research Assistant, University of Pennsylvania.
 2014–present.
-Applied topic modeling to historical research.
+Used large datasets for digital history research.

 - Consulting Historian, The Haigh Group.
-2011–present.
-Assisted with archival research on early computing.
+2011–2014.
+Performed archival research on the origins of digital computing.

 - Software Consultant.
 2002–2008.
-Designed and implemented websites, graphics software, user interfaces, and documentation.
+Designed and implemented websites, graphics software, user interfaces, and documentation for artists and nonprofits.

 - Senior Developer, Everything2.
 2007–2008.
 Administered a pioneering online writing community.

-- Camps and Classes Specialist, Great Lakes Science Center.
-2006–2007.
-Taught elementary and middle school students about computer programming using Lego robotics, developed activities, and supervised staff.
+- Demonstrator and Camps and Classes Specialist, Great Lakes Science Center.
+2000–2007.
+Conducted science demonstrations, taught elementary and middle school students about computer programming using Lego robotics, developed curricula, and supervised staff.

 - Writing Associate, Oberlin College.
 2005–2007.
 Tutored college students on writing and related skills.